U8NWXD/oppia-wiki/Build-process.md

 ### Dev mode

 We use dev mode for local development.
 For example, when you run `python -m scripts.start`, you build the app in dev mode.
 This mode is optimized to build as quickly as possible, so it doesn't do much optimization.
-This means that the server doesn't run quite as quickly.

 Here's what happens during a dev mode build:

 1. Some third-party libraries are generated.
 If you recently ran the server, then there might not be much to change here.
 Otherwise, the third-party libraries from `manifest.json` are downloaded.
 Note that the libraries in `manifest.json` are just some of our frontend libraries.
 The downloaded CSS and JavaScript code files are combined into `third_party/generated/third_party.css` and `third_party/generated/third_party.js`, and the downloaded fonts are placed in `third_party/webfonts/`.
 2. The build script sets the constants in `assets/constants.ts` to enable dev mode.
-Specifically, `DEV_MODE` is `true`, and the other constants are `false`.
+Specifically, `DEV_MODE` is `true`, `EMULATOR_MODE` is `true`, and the other constants are `false`.
-3. [Webpack](https://webpack.js.org/) bundles our frontend code files and runs with a [configuration](https://github.com/oppia/oppia/blob/develop/webpack.dev.config.ts) designed for minimal compilation time.
+3. [Webpack](https://webpack.js.org/) bundles our frontend code files and runs with a [dev configuration](https://github.com/oppia/oppia/blob/develop/webpack.dev.config.ts) designed for minimal compilation time.
 Note that the dev mode configuration file inherits from the [root webpack config file](https://github.com/oppia/oppia/blob/develop/webpack.common.config.ts).
 In dev mode, webpack runs in "watch" mode so that when files are changed, webpack re-builds the app automatically.
 Note that **this step is not handled by `build.py`.** Instead, this step is usually performed by whatever script you actually executed, for example `start.py`.
-When running the frontend tests, this step doesn't happen at all.
+When running the frontend tests, this step is triggered by configuration in `karma.conf.ts`.
 4. The `app_dev.yaml` configuration file for the app already exists, so it doesn't need to be generated.

 ### Prod mode